cosmos/ibc/spec/ics-002-client-semantics/README.md

 as misbehaviour.
 Should one occur, a proof should be generated and submitted so that the client can be frozen and previous state roots invalidated as necessary.

-The `ConsensusState` of a chain MUST have a canonical serialization, so that other chains can check that a stored consensus state is equal to another.
+The `ConsensusState` of a chain MUST have a canonical serialisation, so that other chains can check that a stored consensus state is equal to another.

 ```typescript